|Current Weight:||47 pounds|

 Because, most of all, Morgan is fun.
 Confident, outgoing, intelligent, hilarious, and fun.

 Morgan is deaf.
 Because of this, Morgan needs a home with a patient companion who is willing to learn deaf dog hand training signals.
-Morgan is intelligent and has already learned hand signals for "yes!/good dog," "no/eh eh," and "sit."
-She waits patiently to have her leash put on when out of her kennel and walks well on a leash.
+Morgan is intelligent and has already learned hand signals for "yes!/good dog," "no/eh eh," "sit," "down," "come," and "place."
+She waits patiently to have her leash put on when out of her kennel and walks wonderfully on a leash.
 Those qualities combined with her willingness to learn (and love of treats!) make her a great dog to train!
 She tends to get mouthy when excited so she needs guidance from her person to work on this.
-She is very friendly and attentive towards her human companions.

 Morgan's pale white and pink coloring give her a feminine, pretty princess look.
 Her exuberance, goofiness, and energy make her a great playmate.